Bethegnt/chai-aur-js/09_async/async_projects/async.md

-In JavaScript, there are various types of time-based events and asynchronous operations that you can manage.
+There are various types of time-based events and asynchronous operations that you can manage.
 Here, I'll explain some of these types and provide examples for each.

 1. **Timers (setTimeout and setInterval):**
    Timers are used to schedule code execution after a certain delay or at regular intervals.